GenoML/genoml/.github/ISSUE_TEMPLATE/documentation-issue.md

 **System information**
-- GenoML version:
+- GenoML Version:
-- Doc Link:
+- Documentation Link?:

-**Describe the documentation issue**
+**Describe the documentation issue:**

 **We welcome contributions by users.
-Will you be able to fix the doc Issue?**
+Will you be able to fix this documentation issue?**